hosford42/LabyBot/README.md

 ### Running the Solver

 The `laby_bot.solver` submodule contains a generic solver for any (solvable) Laby level.
-You can test it out on a randomly generated level like so:
+You can test it out on a randomly generated level like this:

 ```python3
 from laby_bot.robot import generate_level, show